AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 ## Hover Gap

-Another setting of annotations you can configure is the hover gap (use the {api:anychart.core.annotations.Base#hoverGap}hoverGap(){api} method).
+Another setting of annotations you can configure is the hover gap: use the {api:anychart.core.annotations.Base#hoverGap}hoverGap(){api} method.
 In this sample, it is increased to 30:

 ```
 // an auxiliary variable for working with annotations